 Micro-cracks in the bulk STO bicrystal prevented conventional mechanical TEM lamella preparation.
-FIB preparation of the TEM lamella was then used as a mechanical thinning process led to fracture of the TEM lamella due to micro-cracks spreading throughout the bulk.
-However, conventional FIB lift-out of the lamella, in which the grain boundary is parallel to ion beam, led to preferential milling along the interface plane (Figure 5a).
+The mechanical thinning process led to fracture of the TEM lamella due to micro-cracks spreading throughout the bulk.
+Therefore, FIB preparation of the TEM lamella was used.
+Conventional FIB lift-out of the lamella, in which the grain boundary is parallel to the ion beam, led to preferential milling along the interface plane (Figure 5a).
 The FIB preparation technique was subsequently modified.
 First, the thickness of the initial protective layer of carbon and tungsten was selected so, at the end of the lift-out step, the protective layer was milled away.
 If the protective layer was too thick and remained throughout the thinning process, re-deposition of tungsten occurred and obscured TEM analysis.
 Secondly, after the TEM lamella was attached to the tip of the micromanipulator, the micromanipulator was rotated by 180˚.
 This rotation caused the grain boundary to become perpendicular to the ion beam, hence preventing preferential thinning (Figure 5b).
 Lastly, after the lift-out process, protective layers of carbon and tungsten were deposited onto the surface of the newly oriented TEM lamella.
 These modifications to the conventional FIB preparation technique led to a clean TEM lamella enabling atomically resolution imaging by HAADF-STEM.

 HRTEM and HAADF-STEM micrographs for the bicrystal bonded at 800 ˚C for 90 minutes with a nominal 45˚ twist grain boundary show an atomically resolved grain boundary structure with no secondary phases.
 Spatially resolved EELS reveal changes in the Ti coordination within the grain boundary cores, indicating an increase in the oxygen vacancy concentration compared to the bulk.
 These results are consistent with reports in the literature for low-angle twist grain boundaries25.
 Further analysis of these experiments is described elsewhere26.